LearnChtholly/-erdos-gyarfas-reproducibility/README.md

 where \(y\) is the total number of internal degree-two vertices in \(G[V_3]\).

-Because every endpoint is used exactly once after cycle components have been eliminated,
+After cycle components have been eliminated, the endpoint tokens are used exactly once across the path decomposition, so the candidate deduction is

 \[
 y